Rent Tax Credit

 • other times outside of semester terms.

-Relationship with landlord
+Relationship with the landlord

-The Rent Tax Credit is not available if you or your child and the landlord are related in any way.
+The Rent Tax Credit is not available if you, or your child, and the landlord are related in any way.
 This means that you cannot claim the Rent Tax Credit if there is any family relationship between the parties.
 This includes relationships such as:

 • parent and child